-SEO, GEO, and AEO are not three competing strategies.
+Search engine optimization (SEO), generative engine optimization (GEO), and answer engine optimization (AEO) are not three competing strategies.
 They are the same core job aimed at different surfaces: SEO gets you ranked, AEO gets you picked as the direct answer, and GEO gets you cited inside an AI's response.
-About 80% of the work behind all three is shared.
+Most of the work behind all three is shared.

 SEO vs GEO vs AEO at a Glance

-Here is the whole comparison in one table, with LLMO included because you will see it used as a fourth name for the same work.
+Here is the whole comparison in one table, with LLMO (large language model optimization) included because you will see it used as a fourth name for the same work.

 | Dimension | SEO | AEO | GEO | LLMO |